-- The college updated the charter of a previously inactive committee called the "Budget Review Task Force" (see Appendix Z). - During Winter 2018 In-Service, service departments could use the results from their department indicator data to inform the development of a department budget request.
-Faculty were also able to use assessment of student learning data to influence the creation of their budgets requests (see Appendices N and V). - Instructional deans and the Dean of Student Services received budget requests from their respective departments, analyzed the requests, refined the requests by accepting and rejecting portions of the requests, identified alternate fund sources that could support some of the requests (e.g., fee accounts, grant funds, etc.) and submitted a combined budget request representing all the programs and departments they lead.
+- The college updated the charter of a previously inactive committee called the "Budget Review Task Force". - During Winter 2018 In-Service, service departments could use the results from their department indicator data to inform the development of a department budget request.
+Faculty were also able to use assessment of student learning data to influence the creation of their budgets requests. - Instructional deans and the Dean of Student Services received budget requests from their respective departments, analyzed the requests, refined the requests by accepting and rejecting portions of the requests, identified alternate fund sources that could support some of the requests (e.g., fee accounts, grant funds, etc.) and submitted a combined budget request representing all the programs and departments they lead.
 They sorted budget requests into requests for one-time funds and requests for permanent budgetary increases.
-The deans also indicated which requests were informed by assessment of student learning (see Appendix AA).
-Examples of assessment results informing budget requests that were funded include the following: - Purchase of a cut-away engine trainer for the Automotive Program - Purchase of anatomy models for the STEM tutoring center for the Biology Department - Purchase of iPads for a music class - Stipends to pay adjunct faculty to participate in norming sessions for the English Department - Professional development for faculty in the Chemistry and Math Departments
+The deans also indicated which requests were informed by assessment of student learning.
+Examples of assessment results informing budget requests that were funded include the following: - Purchase of a cut-away engine trainer for the Automotive Program - Purchase of anatomy models for the STEM tutoring center for the Biology Department - Purchase of iPads for a music class - Stipends to pay adjunct faculty to participate in norming sessions for the English Department